Cole Seely @coleseely_

 Equipped with an all-new bike, Seely found early success in the 2017 supercross season, landing on the podium at Anaheim 2 with a third and Arlington with a second.
 Unfortunately, he did not gain the momentum he had hoped for in the latter part of the season as injuries caused him to miss multiple rounds.
 During the AMA Motocross series, the Californian scored his career-first overall podium result of third at the muddy Unadilla National.

-For 2018, Seely has a revised training program and is more driven than ever to deliver consistent results and be a threat for race wins.
+2018 proved to be a challenge for Seely as he suffered a nearly career-ending crash at the Tampa Supercross, ultimatley sidelining him for the remainder of the year.
+For 2019, Seely is more driven than ever to deliver consistent results and be a threat for race wins.

 |Date of Birth||March 10, 1990|